 How Many Days To Go Backpacking

 If you’re a beginner backpacker then I would suggest taking an overnight trip for your first time.
 Choose a trail that is relatively short and within your capabilities.
 You will be carrying extra gear, so choose something shorter than you would typically walk for a day hike.
+For your first backpacking trip, I recommend going with an experienced partner.
+This is one of my tips on how to conquer your first-time backpacking fears!

 Once you have gained more confidence then you can graduate to a 2-night backpacking trip!
 Your first 2-night trip could involve camping at a single campsite for both nights, but doing some day hiking during that second day before returning back to the same camp.
 After that, you could try out a 2-night backpacking trip where you hike to a different campsite each day (more hiking with a pack, so definitely harder than a basecamp option).